 - Designed, developed, and built the first urban renewal building, The Bunker, in the MidTown District in Reno, Nevada

-- Bartley Ranch Regional Park including Equestrian Center, Amphitheater, Interpretive Center and all park amenities over the last seven years
+- Bartley Ranch Regional Park including Equestrian Center, Amphitheater, Interpretive Center and all park amenities over the last several years

-- Multiple companies have been, and continue to be, launched in our 250 Bell Street office
+- Multiple companies have been launched in our previous 250 Bell Street office

 - A vibrant ‘Extern’ program involving the Washoe County School District GATE (Gifted and Talented Education) high school students, and other non-profit entities to mentor young aspiring architects and designers in our office